Dependencies & CVEs

 the ecosystem's file (crates-io.json, maven.json, ...).
 The default bundle

-ships npm + PyPI; build a wider bundle with the internal bundler's
+ships npm + PyPI; a wider bundle covering Go, Maven, and crates.io is

 The bundle aggregates OSV + NVD + CISA KEV + EPSS and is refreshed daily by Vulkro's internal bundler.